-When water management strategies are effective in conserving water, there is consistent and reliable access to raw water sources, posing minimal environmental impact.
-In a sustainable water future, there is a positive societal behavioural change towards water conservation and management.
-The improved water-regulating capability of landscapes helps keep rainwater where it lands, topping up ground water levels and avoiding overloading the North West's combined sewer systems, reducing the use of storm water overflows.
+When water management strategies are effective in conserving water, there is consistent and reliable access to raw water sources, posing management.
+The improved water-regulating capability of landscapes helps keep rainwater where it lands, topping up ground water levels and avoiding overloading the North West's combined sewer systems. reducing the use of storm water overflows.
 The mitigating impact that nature has on the effects of climate change will support our services in being resilient, reducing costs associated with incident response.